XimeraProject/server/views/about/workshop.markdown

 - developers who are interested in creating the backend technology, and
 - researchers who want to build tools for analyzing the student data.

 The workshop followd an informal working-group format.
-July 26th and July 30th were travel days.
+July 24th and July 28th are travel days.

 This workshop was funded by
 [NSF Grant DUE-1245433](http://www.nsf.gov/awardsearch/showAward?AWD_ID=1245433).